Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers are 5-5 against the spread and 7-3 overall in their past 10 contests.
+- The Cavaliers have gone 6-4 in their past 10 contests, with a 4-6 record against the spread in that span.

-- In their past 10 games, the Cavaliers have gone over the total four times.
+- In their past 10 contests, the Cavaliers have gone over the total four times.

-- Against the spread, Cleveland has played better at home, covering 25 times in 41 home games, and 19 times in 41 road games.

 - Cleveland is 28-17 against the spread and 33-12 overall when scoring more than 113.1 points.